 An animation is a sequence of images, or frames, that is displayed over time.
 Each frame varies slightly from the preceding frame, creating the illusion of movement or other changes when the frames are viewed in quick succession.

 In the standard edition of earlier versions of Photoshop, the Animation panel (Window > Animation) appears in frame mode, showing a thumbnail of each frame in your animation.
 Use the tools at the bottom of the panel to navigate through the frames, set looping options, add and delete frames, and preview the animation.

 The Animation panel menu contains additional commands for editing frames or timeline durations, and for configuring the panel display.
 Click the panel menu icon to view available commands.

 A. Selects the first frame B. Selects the previous frame C. Plays animation D. Selects the next frame E. Tweens animation frames F. Duplicates selected frames G. Deletes selected frames H. Converts to timeline mode I. Animation panel menu

 You can use the Animation panel in either frame mode or timeline mode.
 Timeline mode shows the frame duration and animation properties for document layers.
 Use the tools at the bottom of the panel to navigate through frames, zoom the time display in or out, toggle onion skin mode, delete keyframes, and preview the video.
 You can use controls on the timeline itself to adjust frame duration for a layer, set keyframes for layer properties, and designate a section of the video as the working area.

 A. Enable audio playback B. Zoom out C. Zoom slider D. Zoom in E. Toggle onion skins F. Delete keyframes G. Convert to frame animation

 In timeline mode, the Animation panel displays each layer in a Photoshop document (except the background layer) and is synchronized with the Layers panel.
 Whenever a layer is added, deleted, renamed, grouped, duplicated, or assigned a color, the changes are updated in both panels.

 When animated layers are grouped as a Smart Object, the animation information from the Animation panel is stored in the Smart Object.
-See also About Smart Objects.
+See also Work with Smart Objects.